 APL hosts the annual Maryland Summer Center for Space Science (sponsored by the Maryland State Department of Education), teaching 6th- and 7th-graders about space science and missions.

-The APL Space Department’s E/PO office will ensure that the NLSI and lunar pole science are a major focus of the 2-week experience.
+The APL Space Department’s E/PO office will ensure that the SSERVI and lunar pole science are a major focus of the 2-week experience.

-The students interact directly with NLSI team members.
+The students interact directly with SSERVI team members.
 The goal is to attract and retain these students in STEM disciplines

 The “Unknown Moon” Space Academy

 The “Unknown Moon” will be the focus of a “Space Academy” educational event hosted by APL.
 The Space Academy series was created by the APL E/PO office and is co-sponsored by Comcast Cable, the Discovery Networks, and APL.
 The Space Academy gives middle school students a close-up look at NASA’s missions and enables them to meet the scientists and engineers who work on them.